-- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 -25 Years (April 2015) - Schools SEN Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (April 2014) - Safeguarding Policy - Accessibility Plan - Teachers' Standards (2012) - United Nations Convention on Rights of the Child (1991)
+- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 -25 Years (April 2015) - Schools SEN Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (Dec 2015) - Safeguarding Policy - Accessibility Plan - Teachers' Standards (2012) - United Nations Convention on Rights of the Child (1991) - Education and Childcare during Covid-19 Guidance (2020)

 This Policy has been created to ensure compliance with the Department of Education's SEND Reforms, which address measures outlined in the Children and Families Act 2014.
 The Act includes changes to the support and services children and young people with special educational needs and disabilities will receive.
 These changes came into force on 1st September 2014.
-This policy has been created by Leanne Austin-Smith in liaison with the Headteacher, SEN Governor, SLT and staff, with due regard to the input of parents and pupils with SEND.
+This policy has been created by Lucy Draycott in liaison with the SEN Governor, SLT and staff, with due regard to the input of parents and pupils with SEND.

 St Mary's Catholic Primary school as a community reflects and celebrates the diversity of Christ's Kingdom as laid down in our Mission Statement, where the able and gifted learn from and with, those with disabilities or learning difficulties of whatever order.
-Our commitment is to every child and the Special Education Policy addresses our responsibility to those children with special education needs, related to physical, emotional or behavioural difficulties or learning needs.
+Our commitment is to every child and this Special Education Policy addresses our responsibility to those children with special education needs, related to physical, emotional or behavioural difficulties or learning needs.

-In compliance with the new SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
+In compliance with the SEN Code of Practice, 2015 and SEN Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
 Should a pupil require provision that is additional and different they are placed on the RON under one single category, namely SEN Support.
-(This category replaces the categories of School Action and School Action Plus).
-Their provision will be identified and progress monitored via Educational Support Plans.

-This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEN, including those identified as Gifted and Talented.
+Their provision will be identified and progress monitored via Individual Provision Mapping.
+This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEND, including those identified as Gifted and Talented.